ERGO NEXT Business Insurance Review: Fast Facts

 How Much Does ERGO NEXT Small Business Insurance Cost?
 (Affordability Review)

-Across the six most common coverage types, ERGO NEXT has the best affordability overall, saving most small businesses around 11% on average at a composite cost of $99 a month.
-That makes it the cheapest small business insurer in our study.
+Across the six most common coverage types, ERGO NEXT is the cheapest small business insurer in our study at a composite cost of $99 a month, about 11% below average.

 How well those savings translate depends on your business profile: